mlmerchant/100_Days_of_Code_Python/README.md

 All code tested in Python 3.11

 Turtle graphics will require installation of tkinter:
-"apt-get install python-tk" Worked on Debian/Ubuntu.
+"apt-get install python3-tk" Worked on Debian/Ubuntu.